Information for Prospective Students

 1. Prerequisites.

-Thank your for your interest in writing your thesis in our group.
-For a bachelor thesis, we assume that you have passed our class on Image Processing and Computer Vision.
-For a master thesis, we additionally expect that you have passed Differential Equations in Image Processing and Computer Vision.
-This also holds for requests to co-supervise an external thesis.
+For a bachelor thesis, a high school teacher student thesis, or a research immersion lab, we expect that you have passed our class on Image Processing and Computer Vision.
+For a master thesis, we additionally assume that you have passed Differential Equations in Image Processing and Computer Vision.
+The same requirements also hold for requests to co-supervise an external thesis.

 The most important thing is to find a topic that fits your specific interests in the best way.
 Therefore, we will be happy to offer you a selection of potential topics that are individually tailored towards your interests.
 We can offer theses in the areas of visual computing, mathematics, computer science, DSAI, and other programs that allow us to do so.
-These can be bachelor theses, master theses, and theses for prospective high school teachers.
+These can be bachelor theses, master theses, theses for prospective high school teachers, and research immersion labs.

 If you are interested in writing your thesis in our group, please send an e-mail to Joachim Weickert.
-You should tell him which of our classes you have already attended and which are your broader areas of interest.
+You should tell him your background (study program, perhaps also lectures of others that might be relevant for your thesis), which of our classes you have already attended and which are your broader areas of interest.

 He will then make an appointment with you and discuss several potential topics with you.
 Everything is open, and you can choose freely without any obligations.
 Some topics can be offered by group members, others by Joachim Weickert.
 The person who offers the topic will be your advisor and your primary contact person.